Physical Therapy Guide to Cancer

 How Is It Diagnosed?

 A doctor diagnoses cancer.
 A physical therapist can examine a person who has received a cancer diagnosis for physical problems that cause discomfort or difficulty with movement.
 This examination is designed to test a person’s strength, flexibility, balance, sensation, coordination, endurance, and ability to walk and get around.
 Physical therapists create specialized treatment plans to address the needs and goals of people affected by cancer.

 How Can a Physical Therapist Help?

-Your physical therapist will work with you to develop a specialized treatment program to address your specific needs and goals.
+Your physical therapist will work with you to develop a specialized treatment program to help reduce and improve cancer-related problems, improve your strength and function, and address your needs and goals.

 Your physical therapist may work with you to improve your:

 Comfort and well-being.
 Cancer and cancer treatments can cause symptoms such as pain, burning sensations, numbness, tingling (neuropathy), cramps, or spasms.
 Your physical therapist may apply hands-on techniques (manual therapy) or use treatments like electrical stimulation to help decrease your pain and ease your symptoms.
 They may teach you gentle exercises or techniques to perform at home to aid your recovery.
 All of these options may reduce or eliminate the need for opioid pain medication.